 This is the new plan currently under development which, once complete, will replace the existing regional plans.
 It covers the whole region (land and sea).
 Its main purpose is to set out rules for when a resource consent is and isn’t needed for activities that impact on the coastal marine area, air quality, and freshwater.
 An activity that doesn’t require resource consent is called a permitted activity.

 Until the Proposed Regional Plan is complete, the rules in other regional plans also apply.

 This plan covers the region's "coastal marine area", which is the area from mean high water springs to the 12 nautical mile (22.2 km) limit of New Zealand's territorial sea.
-The Plan assists us, in conjunction with the Minister of Conservation, to promote the sustainable management of resources in the coastal marine area.
+It has rules for things like moorings, boat ramps, dredging and removing mangroves.

 See page 265 - Part IV of the Regional Coastal Plan to find the rules.

 The Regional Water and Soil Plan covers activities that impact on freshwater and the soil.
 It includes activities like earthworks, discharges of sewage and taking water from rivers.